Regan-Koopmans/Notes/Recursion.md

 A good demonstration of this is the **8 Queens Problem**.

 ##Excessive Recursion

 Recursion does have its trade-offs.
 Common issues attached to recursion are:

 1. Redundant/unintelligent function calls.
-2. Too many stack frames = stack-overflow
+2. Too many stack frames = stack-overflow.

 ---